xairy/ubuntu-hardening/README.md

 Make sure login as guest is not available on the login screen.

-## TODO
+## More

+Other things you can do.

 - Whitelist kernel modules
 - Whitelist USB devices

-## More

-Other things you can do.

 - Custom kernel / grsecurity
 - AppArmor / SELinux